melinaviard/ANgularFinalProject/README.md

 # ProjetFinal
+This is the final project for ou JAVA formation.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+The first page has the path : "accueil".
+A void path goes equally to the Accueil.
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.